nv-morpheus/Morpheus/docs/source/developer_guide/guides/2_real_world_phishing.md

     return node, MessageMeta
 ```

 The `source_generator` method is where most of the RabbitMQ-specific code exists.
 Source node methods receive an instance of `neo.Subscriber` as their first argument.
-When we receive a message that we wish to emit into the pipeline, we call the `neo.Subscriber.on_next` method.
+When we have a message that we wish to emit into the pipeline, we call the `neo.Subscriber.on_next` method.

 ```python
 def source_generator(self, subscriber: neo.Subscriber):